myurasov/myurasov.github.io/_posts/2017-09-24-wasserstein-gan-keras.md

 _[Code for the article](https://gist.github.com/myurasov/6ecf449b32eb263e7d9a7f6e9aed5dc2)_

 While reading the [Wasserstein GAN paper](https://arxiv.org/pdf/1701.07875.pdf) I decided that the best way to understand it is to code it.
-This is a quick overview of the paper itself and is followed by the actual in Keras.
+This is a quick overview of the paper itself and is followed by the actual code in Keras.

 # GAN?